bigcommerce/dev-docs/markdown/api-docs/orders/orders-api-overview.md

 <!-- theme:  -->

-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> Creating a custom product does not add it to the catalog.
+Only to the current order.

 </div>
 </div>